fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 > Distribution: Do you have a way to not just create but deliver your product?

-Make your product accessable and get _one_ distribution channel to work.
+Make your product accessible and get _one_ distribution channel to work.
 Do not care about the five dozen possible ways, get _one_ to working, and expand on it.
 Not multiple.